-Benefit Detail Intern Salaried Medical Officer in Training Other Doctors Other proceedings and investigations Covers you for Expenses in defending or responding to complaints to or investigations or proceedings relating to privacy or confidentiality and the Department of Human Services in relation to Medicare.
-V ~ V Threat to personal safety Covers you for Expenses in relation to any threat to the personal safety of you, an employee, or your or their immediate family that arises out of your Practice. v ~ V Interruption to income and out of pocket expenses Covers you for loss of Gross Income and reasonable out of pocket expenses incurred by you in responding to a Claim or a matter that has given rise to Expenses, subject to our prior approval.
-Out of pocket expenses include travel, meals and accommodation expenses.
-V V V Run-off cover Covers you at no additional cost for work undertaken under a prior Category if that work is not covered under your current Category where we have covered you continuously for a period of at least: (i) 2 years, if the Category is for ongoing practice (other than an employer indemnified, non-clinical, retired, compound life or suspended Category); or (ii) 5 years, if the Category is an employer indemnified Category.
-We may otherwise require an additional premium, including for where cover is no longer required for Public Patients and based on Your claims and practice history. ✓ ~ ~ Liability for reporting incidents or other persons Covers you for Claims and Expenses arising from you: having reported an incident or a person to a health practitioner board or other bodies or agencies, including the police or child protection services; or assisting in an investigation in relation to the incident or the reporting of an incident to any one or more bodies responsible for the professional discipline of health care professionals. ~ ~ V
+Benefit Detail Intern Salaried Medical Officer in Training Other Doctors Other proceedings and investigations Covers you for Expenses in defending or responding to complaints to or investigations or proceedings relating to privacy or confidentiality and Services Australia or a Professional Services Review in relation to Medicare. ~ ~ ~ Threat to personal safety Covers you for Expenses in relation to any threat to the personal safety of you, an employee, or your or their immediate family that arises out of your Practice. ~ ~ ~ Interruption to income and out of pocket expenses Covers you for loss of Gross Income and reasonable out of pocket expenses incurred by you in responding to a Claim or a matter that has given rise to Expenses, subject to our prior approval.
+Out of pocket expenses include travel, meals and • ~ ~ Run-off cover accommodation expenses.Covers you at no additional cost for work undertaken under a prior Category if that work is not covered under your current Category where we have covered you continuously for a period of at least:(i) 2 years, if the Category is for ongoing practice (other than an employer indemnified, non-clinical, retired, compound life or suspended Category); or(ii) 5 years, if the Category is an employer indemnified Category.We may otherwise require an additional premium, including for where cover is no longer required for Public Patients and based on Your claims and prematice bitten; • v v Liability for reporting incidents or other persons practice history.
+Covers you for Claims and Expenses arising from you: having reported an incident or a person to a health practitioner board or other bodies or agencies, including the police or child protection services; or assisting in an investigation in relation to the incident or the reporting of an incident to any one or more bodies responsible for the professional discipline of health care professionals. • ~ ~